RahulKumarOfficial/turtles-team-25/README.md

 Agenda-
 1. Decide on Icon, it can be same as the New Tab Clock icon.
 2. Code extension.html and extension.css page.
-Add CSS file(extension.css), JS file(extension.js) and Bootstrap CDN to the HTML.
+Add CSS file(extension.css), JS file(extension.js) and Bootstrap CDN scripts to the HTML.
 3. Code extension.js